Katoomba: People and culture

 The area's scenery and art deco-style shops and houses attract an alternative subculture.
 Many poets, artists and environmentalists reside in Katoomba and the Blue Mountains generally, and the town hosts the Winter Solstice festival, Winter Magic, that features local talent, art and handicraft.
 The festival was established in 1994 to provide a local focus for the Blue Mountains-wide Yulefest.
 Yulefest is a long-running tourism initiative that promotes Northern Hemisphere-style Christmas celebrations during the Australian winter months June to August.

-Novelist and historian Eleanor Dark (1901–1985) lived in Katoomba with her husband Dr. Eric Dark from 1923 until her death.
+Novelist and historian Eleanor Dark (1901–1985) lived in Katoomba with her husband Eric Dark from 1923 until her death.
 The couple's home "Varuna" is now Varuna, The Writers' House.
 In 1921, production house duo Raymond Longford and Lottie Lyell filmed The Blue Mountains Mystery in part around the town centre.
 Ursula Dubosarsky's 1991 time-travel novel Zizzy Zing is set in Katoomba in 1938, at the time of the Sesquicentenary.

 Poet and author, Steven Herrick wrote a novel, 'The Bogan Mondrian' located in modern-day Katoomba.
 His verse-novel, 'love, ghosts and nose-hair' is also set in the town.

 Blues musician Claude Hay is also a resident of Katoomba, having built his home and recording studio on the outskirts of town.
 Both of Hay's albums, 2007's Kiss the Sky and 2010s Deep Fried Satisfied were recorded in Katoomba, with the latter earning Hay critical acclaim and a No. 1 on the Roots Music Report Australian chart and No. 21 for airplay worldwide in October 2010.

 In addition to its alternative sub-culture, the area is home to a large number of culturally diverse families and has a significant Aboriginal population.
 Catalina Park, commonly known as the Gully, was declared an Aboriginal Place in May 2002.
 It is an ecologically and culturally sensitive area with a long history of occupation by the Gundungarra and Darug tribes.

 The Gundungurra Tribal Council Aboriginal Corporation, which is based in Katoomba, is a not-for-profit organization representing the Gundungurra traditional owners, promoting heritage and culture and providing a support for Gundungurra people connecting back to Country.
 Gundungurra Tribal Council Aboriginal Corporation has had a registered Native Title Claim since 1995 over their traditional lands which include the Blue Mountains and surrounding areas.

 Katoomba is the home of local community radio station 89.1 Radio Blue Mountains.
 The local cinema is called The Edge, located on the Great Western Highway.

 Since 2014, Katoomba has hosted the biennial Vertical Film Festival.
 There is also a live entertainment scene in Katoomba, with a wide range of music on offer at various venues, and theatre.

 Demographics

-At the 2016 census, the suburb of Katoomba recorded a population of 7,964.
+At the 2021 census, the suburb of Katoomba recorded a population of 8,268.
 Of these: